opnfv/sfc/docs/installationprocedure/feature.configuration.rst

 - SandyBridge compatible CPU with virtualization support

-- capable to host 5 virtual cores (5 physical ones at least)
+- capable of hosting 5 virtual cores (5 physical ones at least)

 - 8-12 GBytes RAM for virtual hosts (controller, compute), 48GByte at least

-- 128 GiBiBytes room on disk for each virtual host (controller, compute) + 64GiBiBytes for fuel master, 576 GiBiBytes at least
+- 128 GiBiBytes room on disk for each virtual host (controller, compute) + 64 GiBiBytes for fuel master, 576 GiBiBytes at least

 - Ubuntu Trusty Tahr - 14.04(.5) server operating system with at least ssh service selected at installation.